3 Tips for Transitioning to Multi-Pitch Trad Climbing

 For longer climbs, you’ll need to plan in greater detail.
 Get a sense of how long the approach is and how long the climb will take, and then check the weather.
 Chauvin says the best weather-forecasting products may vary by region—ask locals if you’re traveling.
 At a minimum, Chauvin recommends using a website like CalTopo to grab a point forecast for your destination.
 Consider what your descent or bail options are, should a storm suddenly roll in or something else go wrong.

 Liberally grabbing an assortment of gear before going up a one- or two-pitch climb might not slow you down too much, “but then, if you take that same attitude toward a 10-pitch climb, suddenly that has much more impact on your ability to accomplish your goal, because you’re lugging around all this equipment,” says Chauvin.

 To avoid wasting energy, he recommends practicing “maximizing your rack” on shorter routes during a cragging day.
 To do so, leave the car with all the gear you might want to use that day (on all given pitches you hope to try), and climb each pitch you lead carrying this full rack.
 In this way, it’s as if you’re climbing the equivalent of a taller, multi-pitch route on which you need to take the full rack with you up every pitch (though you can offload pieces onto your second in a pinch, if you’re sure you won’t need them).

 With practice, you start learning “What do I need?
 What is it like to carry this equipment?
 What is it that I didn’t use?
 How could I be more strategic with what I’m packing?” says Chauvin.
 “And to me, that’s the essence of trad … you’re going into this environment, and you’re going to climb it carrying what you have, and only needing what you’re carrying.”

 Itching to get more adventurous in your climbing?
-Take the AIM Adventure U Intro to Trad online course and get ready to step up your trad game.
+Take our Intro to Trad online course and get ready to step up your trad game.